shaun-h/PyDoc/README.md

 ## Known Issues

-- Not all docsets are viewable yet, they download and install but have a different internal structure.
-- Display errors on screen so the user knows when something hasn't worked
+- Implement better error handling currently all errors are treated like they are fatal